ucsb-cs56-w20/oauth-google-skunkworks-lab06/README.md

 1. `cp localhost.json.SAMPLE localhost.json`

 2. Edit `localhost.json` with the values that you need.

+2. Run the Python script `checkLocalhost.py` to make sure your JSON syntax is correct.
+It's a lot easy to check that with the script than to just get no results from your Spring Boot app because the JSON is getting ignored.

 3. Execute `source env.sh` OR `. env.sh`